bens4lsu/theskinny-publish/Content/blog2/midget-wrestling.md

 ---
 It started with an email last Wednesday from Shelly:

->Friday Feb.
+<blockquote>Friday Feb.
 6th at Tippatina's.
 Interested?
-I think it would make some interesting photos for the skinny on benny web page.<
+I think it would make some interesting photos for the skinny on benny web page.</blockquote>

 Followed by an almost immediate response from Heather:

->YES!<
+<blockquote>YES!</blockquote>

 Followed, about 10 minutes later by Stacie:

->I think that they prefer to be called "little people," Miss Williams.<
+<blockquote>I think that they prefer to be called "little people," Miss Williams.</blockquote>

 So, with that amount of planning, we had plans to see midgets wrestle.